Current as of April 21, 2022

 ii) Other player equipment (such as softball gloves) will not be provided by the league.
 If you have extra gloves or other softball equipment please feel free to contribute them to the league’s equipment share!

 iii) Base Distance:

 Softball bases should be placed roughly 15-20m (20-30 paces) apart, or whatever works best given the size of the diamond.
 Both teams should agree on the placement of the bases.

 Only aluminum softball bats are permitted for league play.
 Wooden bats/aluminum baseball bats are not to be used.

 v) Head Protection:

-Players pitching to their teammates must wear the batting helmet provided.
+Players pitching to their teammates are encouraged to wear the batting helmet provided.
 A helmet is also available for hitters if they wish to wear one.

 2. Game Time/Default: